nitronet/ezormbundle/README.md

 Obviously, this added abstraction layer isn't designed for performance. eZ, like any other Symfony application, requires proper HTTP caching and a decent environment configuration to perform at its best.
 We still consider performance as a key feature but we are aware that this ORM-thing will not perform as fast as raw eZ API usage, and you should be aware of this too.

+Also, the API is SQL-oriented for ease of use and fast learning curve.
+However, the Content model of eZ Platform isn't SQL and thus implies some limitations or differences:

+* A Content (sql: row) can have different values with the same ID (versions, translations)
+* A ContentType can be considered like a SQL table when doing a SELECT but writes are sometimes requiring a Location or a special state (drafts)
+* "Persitence" is a lie with PHP, but no one cares.

 ## Query example

 Classic eZ Query: